jju/stubbl/teams/cacklingfuries.md

 #### Summary GCXI

+The Furies didn't miss their projected target by much, going 5-2-8 in the regular season.
+The problem was the resurgent [Darkling Spectres](darklingspectres) who wildly outperformed their expectations.
+This meant that despite the Furies having done everything right, including giving [[luanna]] another shot at a Relentless Cannon award, they were on the outside looking in, come playoff time.
+Losing [[sophronia]] and [[rickon]] was also tough for the future of the team.
+They didn't get the funding that would really lend to bringing all their veterans back (as of this writing [[luanna]] and [[Hin]] (team MVP and Block leader respectively) to name a couple aren't under contract for GCXII) so their window of real competitiveness may have closed for the time being.

 #### roster GCXI

 | #    | Player     | GP | Touches | TD   | Rsh  | Cp   | CpDst | Ctch | Int  | Cas  | Blk  | Sck  | MVP  | Intercepted | Sacked | KOed | Hurt | Injured | Killed | SPP  |